flipt-io/flipt-php/README.md

 composer install flipt/client
 ```

-Instantiate a client with the corresponding settings:
+Instantiate a client with the corresponding settings.
+The api token can be generated under Settings -> API Tokens.

 ```php
 $flipt = new \Flipt\Client( 'https://my-flipt.io', '<apiToken>', '<default namespace>', [ 'default' => 'context' ] );